 Frozen vs fresh fruit in smoothies

 I use a combination of frozen and fresh fruit in my smoothies.
-Using frozen pineapple drastically cuts down on the amount of prep work.
-While using a fresh banana and kale (or spinach) gives the smoothie some fresh components so it doesn’t have the texture of a slushy.
-Frozen fruit (while in its frozen status) can be blander than its fresh counterparts.
+Using frozen pineapple drastically cuts down on the amount of prep work and adds a tropical flavor.
+Using a fresh banana and kale (or spinach) gives the smoothie some fresh components so it doesn’t have the texture of a slushy.
+Frozen fruit (while in its frozen status) can be more bland than its fresh counterparts.
 So I prefer a combination of the two!

 New to adding greens to your smoothies?